-Runways and taxiways are marked following standard criteria.
-In addition, a simulated carrier deck is painted on Runway 24 and 32.
-Multiple ship deck markings are painted on Runway 2/20.
-Solid white relocated threshold lines are located 3,000 feet from the approach end of both Runways 6 and 24, leaving approximately 8,800 feet remaining.
-A solid white relocated threshold line is located 1,630 feet from the approach end of Runway 32 at 8,100 feet remaining.
-An alternating red-white dashed catapult foul line is painted on Delta taxiway prior to the Runway 32 hold short markings to assist in avoiding the hazards associated with jet blast and propeller wash.
-See Illustration 24 for details.
+- 1. Simulated carrier decks are painted on Runway 24 and 32. - 2.
+Ship deck markings (LHD, LPD, CVN, and DDG) and cues for the ADS-33 course are painted on Runway 2/20. - 3.
+Solid white relocated threshold line is located 3,000 feet from the approach end of both Runways 6 and 24, leaving approximately 8,800 feet remaining.

+- 4. A solid white relocated threshold line is located 1,630 feet from the approach end of Runway 32 at 8,100 feet remaining. - 5.
+An alternating red-white dashed catapult foul line is painted on Delta Taxiway prior to the Runway 32 hold short markings to assist in avoiding the hazards associated with jet blast and propeller wash.